Welcome to YDEF...

 About YDEF

-Young Diabetologists & Endocrinologists’ Forum is the trainee and young consultants’ wing of Diabetes UK and is supported by the Association of British Clinical Diabetologists and Society for Endocrinology.
-We serve three core functions for our members – education, advocacy and support.
+Young Diabetologists & Endocrinologists’ Forum is the trainee and young consultants’ wing of Society for Endocrinology.
+We serve three core functions for our members – education, advocacy, and support.

-Our mission is to enable high quality care for people with diabetes and endocrine conditions by delivering excellence in specialist education and providing an effective voice for our members.
+Our mission is to enable high-quality care for people with diabetes and endocrine conditions by delivering excellence in specialist education and providing an effective voice for our members.
 We organise a wide variety of national training events each year, the details of which are enclosed in this brochure.
 These courses are unique and held in high regard; they continue to attract some of the most influential figures in UK Diabetes.
-Recent speakers have included Professor Jonathan Valabhji, NHS England National Clinical Director for Obesity & Diabetes and Sir David Nicholson, Chief Executive of NHS England.
-The YDEF also represent the interests of specialist trainees at a number of national organisations including specialist training bodies.
+The YDEF also represents the interests of specialist trainees at several national organisations including specialist training bodies.

 Members